 Yet data also shows that employees aren’t willing to give up their desks entirely.
 Just under half (43%) of respondents said the “winning formula” for hybrid working would be working remotely 2-3 days per week, and working from the office the rest of the time.
 Only 23% of developers said they would want to work remotely full-time, suggesting that most are eager to hold onto the social aspects of office culture and the collaborative benefits of working as a team on-site.

 CodinGame also asked tech recruiters if developers would be offered remote working as an option and the majority said they would.

 Just over half (53%) of recruiters said they already offered flexible-working options, while nearly half said 100% remote working would be considered if requested.

-Barral said companies should consider the rise of remote working as an opportunity to address the tech talent shortage in the UK, which could worsen as the country emerges from the COVID-19 pandemic and disenchanted employees.
+Barral said companies should consider the rise of remote working as an opportunity to address the tech talent shortage in the UK, which could worsen as the country emerges from the COVID-19 pandemic and disenchanted employees begin seeking new opportunities.

 “This strategy requires them to equip themselves with the appropriate remote recruitment tools to identify the right developer profiles,” said Barral.

 “With high demand for skilled and experienced developers, having the infrastructure in place to manage a remote team could allow companies to tap into a much deeper pool of tech talent and hire developers based overseas to fill key positions.”